30th July 2018

 Option B – Retain Control Route (Approved Retirement Fund)

 This is the equivalent of keeping your cake and taking a slice as and when you need it, as opposed to giving it away to an insurance company to drop-feed to you at a (currently) really low rate.
 This is taking the approach of investing the €800,000 into a diversified portfolio within a pension structure, Approved Retirement Fund (ARF) for example.
 You then decide each year to take out a certain amount or %, as an income.
 The ‘recommended’ % has historically been 4%, based on investing in relatively conservative fund of 60% Equity and 40% Bonds in order to give a 90% probability that the pension pot doesn’t expire before you do!
 If you decide on this 4% it also happens to be the amount of income on which you will pay income tax USC and PRSI if applicable from age 61 on your ARF funds, irrespective of whether you actually take any income or not from it!
 When you get to aged 71 this ‘imputed distribution’ automatically kicks up to 5% rate.

 The school of thought of investing in more conservative funds made up of mostly Bonds is now being really challenged, and about time I say.
-If you are relying on an income from funds over a period of 30 years how on earth would it make sense to invest those funds over the long-term in an asset-class that barely keeps up with inflation over the long term, there is only one way that is going to end.
+Consider that you may be relying on an income from these funds over a period of 30 years.
+How on earth would it make sense to invest those funds over that period of time in an asset-class that barely keeps up with inflation?
+Based on empirical data, and historical returns there is only one way that is going to end.
+Check out Blog 117 where I detail sustainable income strategies, proving this point.